federicobozzini/unige-advanced-data-management/README.md

 ## 1.3: IMPLEMENTATION
 We designed the column families to represent the logical schema.

-We developed 4 python scripts to convert the data from the CSV source to the target CSV.
+We developed 4 python scripts (create_currencies.py, create_salespersons.py, create_territoryorders.py, create_territorysales.py) to convert the data from the CSV source to the target CSV.
 Efficiency was not a main concern here.
-In a real world scenario our approach would have been to use a SQL (with the queries presented before) to extract the data.
+In a real world scenario our approach would have been to use a SQL (with the queries presented in paragraph 1.1) to extract the data.
 We prepared to CQL to present the correct results with the best possible efficiency.

+The CQL queries would be:

+### q1:
+(with non-significant parameters)

+    SELECT *
+    FROM currencies
+    WHERE fromcurrencyname = 'USD'
+    AND tocurrencyname = 'EUR'
+    AND date >= '2014-04-01'
+    AND date < '2014-05-01';

+### q2:
+(with non-significant parameters)

+    SELECT fromcurrencyname, tocurrencyname, AVG(averagerate)
+    FROM currencies
+    WHERE fromcurrencyname = 'USD'
+    AND tocurrencyname = 'EUR'
+    AND date >= '2014-04-01'
+    AND date < '2014-05-01';

 ## 1.4: PHYSICAL ORGANIZATION
 We used the commands: